quarto-dev/quarto-nvim/README.md

 You can install `quarto-nvim` from GitHub with your favourite Neovim plugin manager like [lazy.nvim](https://github.com/folke/lazy.nvim), [packer.nvim](https://github.com/wbthomason/packer.nvim) or [VimPlug](https://github.com/junegunn/vim-plug).

-Because Quarto provides a lot of functionality through integration with existing plugins, some of those have to be told about the existence of `quarto-nvim` (like e.g. registering it as a source for the autocompletion plugin `nvim-cmp`).

-As such, we recommend you to experiment with the [quarto-nvim kickstarter configuration](https://github.com/jmbuhr/quarto-nvim-kickstarter) and then pick the relevant parts from the [`lua/plugins/quarto.lua`](https://github.com/jmbuhr/quarto-nvim-kickstarter/blob/main/lua/plugins/quarto.lua) file to integrate it into your own existing configuration.
+Because Quarto provides a lot of functionality through integration with existing plugins, we recommend to experiment with the [quarto-nvim kickstarter configuration](https://github.com/jmbuhr/quarto-nvim-kickstarter) and then pick the relevant parts from the [`lua/plugins/quarto.lua`](https://github.com/jmbuhr/quarto-nvim-kickstarter/blob/main/lua/plugins/quarto.lua) file to integrate it into your own existing configuration.